hvishwanath/slides/maglev-x/intro.md

 # Why

 ---

+Developing and testing maglev is hard

+Releasing maglev is getting **harder**

+More developers != more productivity

+Simple things are NOT simple

+---
 We are micro services, but dont have any build/deployment advantages that come with it
 - *We release as a monolith*
 - *Simple fixes to be delivered requires a new build*